 What's going on with the inventory at Edwards Lifesciences?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 49.8%.
-On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 17.7%.
-Although Edwards Lifesciences shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 76.2%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 17.4%.
+Edwards Lifesciences may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line